ucsdarclab/Python-SuPer/README.md

 * We also provide another deep learning depth estimation model [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo).
 To use it, replace ```--load_depth``` with ```--depth_model raft_stereo --pretrained_depth_checkpoint_dir ./depth/raft_core/weights/raft-pretrained.pth --dilate_invalid_kernel 50```.
 * ```--sf_point_plane```: Point-to-plane ICP loss, ```--mesh_rot```: Rot loss, ```--mesh_arap```: As-rigid-as-possible loss.
 * If ```--use_derived_gradient``` is set, the quaternions & translations will be optimized with Levenberg-Marquardt Algorithm and derived gradient, while if ```--use_derived_gradient``` is not used, the quaternions & translations will be optimized with Adam optimizer and PyTorch autograd.
+* Use tensorboard to see tracking records, results, and visualizations.

 ### Semantic-SuPer:
   - Run Semantic-SuPer: